-Having good mental health is brought about through self-esteem and confidence and a sense of self.
-It’s important to have good mental health at every stage of our life, from childhood, through to adolescence, moving forward into adulthood.
+Having good mental health is brought about through a sense of self, self-esteem and confidence.
+It is important to have good mental health at every stage of our lives, from childhood, through to adolescence, and moving forward into adulthood.

-According, to estimates, sadly only about 17% of US adults are considered to have optimal mental health.
+According to estimates, only about seventeen per cent of US adults are considered to have optimal mental health.
 Mental illness contributes to problems with behaviour, thinking and moods.
-Mental illness may be genetic, but life experiences can also bring us to this place.
+Mental illness may be genetic, but life experiences can also affect mental health.

 A family history of stress and abuse, both physical and emotional can contribute to mental health issues.
-When interactions between the mind, body and environment begin to interfere and undermine our abilities to cope with simple situations, then we know we’re potentially looking at mental illness.
+When interactions between the mind, body and environment begin to interfere and undermine our ability to cope with simple situations, then we know we’re potentially looking at mental illness.
 Factors that contribute are acute or long-term stress, emotional abuse, drug and alcohol abuse, violence and family breakdowns.

-We cannot assume we will always have mental health, but by us choosing to connect with other people, we will continue to strengthen our own resolve and perhaps at some point go on to help other people.
+We cannot assume we will always have good mental health, but by choosing to connect with ourselves and others, we will continue to strengthen our resolve and perhaps at some point go on to help other people.

 For those dealing with mental health issues including depression, it is important to try to develop coping skills, to remain in a familiar and comfortable daily routine, and to get enough sleep.
 It is also important to be physically active and talk about how you feel so that others are aware of your struggles.